Craft Ideas for the Elderly

 Crafts For the Elderly Who Want A Challenge

-Not everyone is looking for easy crafts for elderly though.
-Some arts and crafts for elderly can provide a challenge.
-Some challenging crafts for elderly include:
+Not everyone is looking for easy crafts for the elderly, though.
+Some arts and crafts for the elderly can be challenging.
+Some challenging crafts for the elderly include:

 - Quilting or advanced sewing projects